Interview: Tom Six

-BA: I’ve heard that you like the idea of pushing boundaries, so was that one of the things that attracted you to this idea?
+BETH ACCOMANDO: I’ve heard that you like the idea of pushing boundaries, so is that one of the things that attracted you to this idea?

-BA: Now how did you decide on the approach you wanted to take to it in terms of how you wanted to film it because a lot of horror films these days are using the shakycam and fast cutting but that’s very visually and artistically that’s not the approach you’ve taken.
+BA: A lot of horror films these days use shakycam and fast cutting but that’s not the approach you’ve taken.

 TS: No, no. I really wanted to take it really slow and really show the emotions of the human beings inside “The Human Centipede.”
 The editing and the pace of the film is kind of slow because in my opinion the audience is way more sucked into the story then if I had cut the film very fast because you lose a lot of emotion.
 So I really rub it in very slowly.